Image: NASA/JPL/University of Arizona

 "They're the ones handling Aunt Margot's estate."

 Neither Chuck nor I had ever met my mother's Aunt Margot.
 Mom didn't even remember her that well; she'd been a young girl when Margot married her way out of poverty and left her family behind.
-I remembered Mom receiving a letter over a year before stating that she had been left something in Aunt Margot's will, the exact amount to be determined when the estate settled.
-That was great news and all, but we hadn't been expecting much, maybe a couple hundred dollars or so.
+I remembered Mom receiving a letter over a year before stating she had been left something in Aunt Margot's will, the exact amount to be determined when the estate settled.
+That was great news and all, but we hadn't been expecting much, maybe $200 or so.
 And since we had no idea when the money would show up we'd basically forgotten about it.
 So after two paragraphs of legalese garbage I was shocked when I saw the amount of money bequeathed to my mother: $9500.00, check enclosed.

 I think I said what every man who has ever struck gold must have said: "We're rich!"
 I thought about it a moment.
 "No, you're rich.
 This is a hell of a lotta money!"